5 from 1 vote

 1. Pour into the prepared baking dish and sprinkle additional parmigiano on top.
 Bake your Italian frittata at 375 degrees F for 20-25 minutes.

-Italian Frittata Recipe FAQs
+Spinach Frittata (Italian) FAQs

-Yes!
-Let the frittata cool completely, then cut it into slices, and wrap each piece tightly in plastic wrap or foil.
+Store your spinach frittata in an airtight container in the fridge for up to 2 days.
+To freeze, let the frittata cool completely, then cut it into slices, and wrap each piece tightly in plastic wrap or foil.
 Store in a freezer-safe container or bag for up to 2 months.
 To reheat, thaw the frittata overnight in the fridge and warm until heated through.

 What’s the best way to reheat leftover spinach frittata?